pdownen/CoScheme/paper/reviews.md

 > I changed our introduction a lot, I will change the little summary in the end and the abstract latter.
 I am planing to move all the coinductive discussion to section 2.

-One page 2, you switch from the Haskell definition of fibs using pattern syntax and laziness, to the Agda definition using copatterns.
+❓One page 2, you switch from the Haskell definition of fibs using pattern syntax and laziness, to the Agda definition using copatterns.
 There may be a good chance here to motivate the need for copattern syntax, i.e., why should one not just continue to define fibs in the Haskell way but declare that Stream is a coinductive type?

+> Is saying that they restore the duality enough?
+I moved this to section 2, but I think this is still and odd placement.

 ### Section 2

-When you first define eval-arith, you have a footnote stating that the recursive calls to eval-mul must somehow know how to call eval-num and eval-add.
+✅ When you first define eval-arith, you have a footnote stating that the recursive calls to eval-mul must somehow know how to call eval-num and eval-add.
 True, but this is an absolutely vital part of your design, and should not be relegated to a footnote for the astute reader!
 Furthermore, the footnote explains the problem (the system must somehow do X) but not the solution (open recursion).
 You should be stating clearly that functions in your system use open recursion so that the recursive call to eval-mul actually invokes eval-arith in this case.
 This is also your chance to introduce the "self" parameter, which currently makes its firs appearance without any explanation in an example on the following page.

-* We moved this to footnote during the butcher season, can we promote it to the main text and add some text regarding the open recursion?
+> Section 2.2

-In eval-add-safe, the syntax for declaring clauses seems to change and I do not understand the semantics.
+✅In eval-add-safe, the syntax for declaring clauses seems to change and I do not understand the semantics.
 On the previous page you have

    (define-object [(eval-add `(add ,l ,r)) = ...])